TUM-FAF/FAF-121-Turcanu-Victor/WP/L1WP/README.md

 13. If you click Close - a Message Box will appear, but the Window will stay unchanged

 ![The app](./images/App.jpg)

+The Window has a minimal size which was set using the [WM_GETMINMAXINFO](http://msdn.microsoft.com/en-us/library/windows/desktop/ms632626(v=vs.85).aspx) message processing.

 #### Features: ####